walteryu/e63-final/99A_text_conclusion.md

 1. Continue analysis of demographic types; specifically. residents with higher income or in rural areas.
 2. Continue analysis of trip type; specifically, reason for taking shorter trips (commute, errands, etc.).
 3. Continue graph analysis and build subgraphs of trips with multiple destinations.
+4. Consider public education campaign to raise awareness of this issue.